hoho/conkitty/README.md

 ## Strings

 Strings are enclosed in single or double quotes.
 String should begin and end in the same line.
-String output will be properly escaped in resulting DOM.
+String will be properly escaped in the result.

 **Good**